The powerhouse of the Renaissance, Florence not only revived lost knowledge from Greco-Roman texts but revolutionized art.

 Through its lucrative cloth trade and innovative banking industry, Florence quickly rose to become the wealthiest city in Europe during the Renaissance.
 That wealth improved the lives of everyday people throughout the city.
-For example, Florence became the first city in Europe to pave its streets in 1339 CE.
+For example, Florence became the first city in Europe to pave its streets in 1339 AD.

 The city’s wealth resulted in more than improving material conditions—it also prompted a shift in the way people thought.
 Humanism and classicism came into vogue.
 Humanism was an intellectual movement focused on human achievement and the enjoyment of life’s pleasures, such as beautiful gardens and art.
 Humanism contrasted starkly with the prior widely-held belief in asceticism.
 Florence’s growing upper and middle class increasingly engaged in intellectual pursuits, such as studying history and classical Roman texts, which allowed the former to recover lost knowledge in many fields.
 It is fitting that the literal meaning of Renaissance is “rebirth.”
-For example, by studying old Roman writings, the artist Raphael (1483–1520 CE) managed to recreate a rare blue paint pigment invented by ancient Egyptians.
+For example, by studying old Roman writings, the artist Raphael (1483–1520 AD) managed to recreate a rare blue paint pigment invented by ancient Egyptians.

 Florentines considered their city to be the “New Rome.”
 That was partly because they brought back into practice much of the knowledge of the ancient Romans that had fallen into disuse.
 Like the ancient Romans, the Renaissance Florentines also felt that their home embodied an ideal city-state republic, guaranteeing individual freedom and the right to political participation to a portion of the population.
 Although, like republican Rome, Florence was not a true democracy but an oligarchy.
 The republic was also infamous for political intrigue.

 Florence’s relatively inclusive political system, classicist appetite for knowledge, humanist zest for life, and the freedom afforded by growing prosperity all combined to give rise to the ideal of the “Renaissance Man.”
 Many Florentine men strived to attain far-ranging expertise across fields such as art, literature, history, philosophy, theology, natural science, and law.
-The educator Pietro Paolo Vergerio (circa 1369–1444 CE), who studied in Florence among other cities, wrote the era’s most influential educational treatise.
-That treatise, “On the Manners of a Gentleman and Liberal Studies,” published in 1402 CE or 1403 CE, helped to create the concept of a well-rounded liberal arts education.
+The educator Pietro Paolo Vergerio (circa 1369–1444 AD), who studied in Florence among other cities, wrote the era’s most influential educational treatise.
+That treatise, “On the Manners of a Gentleman and Liberal Studies,” published in 1402 AD or 1403 AD, helped to create the concept of a well-rounded liberal arts education.

-Florence was the first Italian city-state to host a center for learning—the University of Florence—established in 1321 CE and relocated to nearby Pisa in 1473 CE.
+Florence was the first Italian city-state to host a center for learning—the University of Florence—established in 1321 AD and relocated to nearby Pisa in 1473 AD.
 The scholar Giovanni Boccaccio, today best remembered for authoring the Decameron (a collection of stories also collectively known as l’Umana commedia or “the Human Comedy”), helped make the university into an early capital of Renaissance humanism.
-Together with the scholar Francesco Petrarch (1304–1374 CE), whose rediscovery of Cicero’s letters is sometimes credited as starting the Italian Renaissance, Bocaccio popularized writing in the vernacular rather than in Latin.
-Florence’s greatest poet, Dante Alighieri (circa 1265–1321 CE), authored his narrative poem, the Divine Comedy—which is still widely called the greatest Italian literary work—in the vernacular.
+Together with the scholar Francesco Petrarch (1304–1374 AD), whose rediscovery of Cicero’s letters is sometimes credited as starting the Italian Renaissance, Bocaccio popularized writing in the vernacular rather than in Latin.
+Florence’s greatest poet, Dante Alighieri (circa 1265–1321 AD), authored his narrative poem, the Divine Comedy—which is still widely called the greatest Italian literary work—in the vernacular.
 That work was so popular throughout Italy that it helped establish the local Tuscan dialect as the default, standardized version of Italian, replacing other regional dialects.

 While taught less than men, Renaissance women from wealthy families were educated in the classics and sometimes the arts.
-A notable example was Sofonisba Anguissola (circa 1535–1625 CE), an Italian noblewoman who studied painting under the acclaimed artist Michelangelo (1475–1564 CE).
+A notable example was Sofonisba Anguissola (circa 1535–1625 AD), an Italian noblewoman who studied painting under the acclaimed artist Michelangelo (1475–1564 AD).
 Although he spent most of his life in Rome, Michelangelo considered himself a Florentine (he worked in Florence in his youth).
 Anguissola attained professional success, and became the official court painter to the king of Spain.
 Her achievements paved the way for other European women to pursue serious artistic careers.

 Florence’s rise was not without difficulties.
 In the 1300s, the Bubonic Plague pandemic swept through Italy.
 By 1348, the pandemic had reached Italy’s interior, including Florence, and revisited the city in periodic bouts.
 The illness is estimated to have killed approximately half of Florence’s population.
 Such a widespread loss of life created intense economic and social disruption.
 Yet even in the aftermath of that tragedy, Florence continued to innovate and create.
 By the 15th century, the city had entered its golden age.
 The citizens poured their fortunes into patronage of the arts, and the Catholic Church also paid for many artistic projects.
-Pope Julius II (1443–1513 CE), in particular, was known for artistic patronage.
+Pope Julius II (1443–1513 AD), in particular, was known for artistic patronage.
 Florence’s wealthiest banking family, the Medicis, also became famous for financially supporting Renaissance artists.